Datical/DaticalDB4UrbanCode/README.md

 Release Notes:

+### Version 1.183 - January 27, 2014

+ - Added support for Labels in Forecast.

 ### Version 1.180 - January 12, 2014

  - Added support for Labels in Deploy and Diff Change Log.